Raschii Python API

 Compute the x derivative of the surface elevation at time t

-velocity(x: float | list[float], z: float | list[float], t: float = 0, all_points_wet: bool = False)
+velocity(x: float | list[float] | NDArray, z: float | list[float] | NDArray, t: float | list[float] | NDArray = 0.0, all_points_wet: bool = False) NDArray

-Compute the fluid velocity at time t for position(s) (x, z) where z is 0 at the bottom and equal to depth at the free surface
+Compute the fluid velocity at time t for position(s) (x, z) where z is 0 at the bottom and equal to depth at the free surface.

 warnings: str